quasivivo/angular7-components/README.md

 # Starter

-This project demonstrates a simple way to define an Angular app as a customElement and embed it within another app using a defined tag name.
+This project demonstrates a simple way to define an Angular app as a customElement and lazy load / embed it within another app using a custom tag name.
 This relies on the @angular/elements package.
 Basic steps required:

 $ npm run bundle